Subsets are defined in the subsets object within Entity JSON files.

 pnpm sonamu generate

-After changing Subsets, you must run Code Generation.
+After changing Subsets, you must run Code Generation .
+This updates the TypeScript types.

 // sonamu.generated.ts

-export type UserSubsetKey = "A" | "L" | "P" | "SS";
+export type UserSubsetKey = "A" | "L" | "P" | "SS" ;

 export type UserSubsetMapping = {